openhive-network/HAfAH/src/sql_serializer/README.md

   Example:
   psql-url = dbname=block_log user=postgres password=pass hostaddr=127.0.0.1 port=5432
   ```
 * **psql-index-threshold** [default: 1'000'000] tells the sql_serializer to enter massive sync mode if more than this number of blocks need to be processed when hived is restarted.
-The sql_serializer can process blocks much faster in massive sync mode, but there is a potential performance tradeoff in live sync or massive sync modes, because the sql indexes in the HAF database must be deleted to enter massive sync mode and they must be rebuilt when the sql_serializer exits massive sync mode (and rebuilding these indexes takes a significant amount of time).
+The sql_serializer can process blocks much faster in massive sync mode, but there is a potential performance tradeoff in operating in massive sync mode versus live sync mode, because the sql indexes in the HAF database must be deleted to enter massive sync mode and they must be rebuilt when the sql_serializer exits massive sync mode (and rebuilding these indexes takes a significant amount of time).
 In other words, psql-index-threshold is the limit of the number of unprocessed blocks that will be synchronized slowly with enabled indexes. *Question: how is the number of unprocessed blocks determined?*
 * **psql-operations-threads-number**[default: 5] the number of threads used to dump blockchain operations to the database.
 Operations are the biggest part of the blockchain data, so by default more threads are assigned to process them.
 Operations are grouped into tuples which are dumped concurrently to the HAF database.
 * **psql-transactions-threads-number**[default: 2] the number of threads used to dump transactions to the database.
 * **psql-account-operations-threads-number**[default: 2] the number of threads used to dump account operations to the database.